grrr-amsterdam/average-hours/README.md

 ## Local development

+Checkout the code and run `npm install`.

-This Lambda function uses a cache layer to fetch the configuration for Parameter Store uppon starting the Lambda function.
+This Lambda function uses a cache layer to fetch the configuration for Parameter Store upon starting the Lambda function.
 The configuration isn't loaded at runtime.

 ~~Activate your personal AWS profile.
 Serverless will create a assume role for the Lambda function.~~